 - 9:30 am – Individualized therapy sessions begin, varying from a half hour to one hour until lunch time.

 - 11:30 am – Patients receive lunch in their room and are encouraged to relax before their next session.

 - 1 pm – Afternoon therapy sessions resume and conclude by 3 or 4 pm.

 - 6 pm – Dinner is served to patients in their rooms and nurses provide a continuum of care including education for patients/caregivers.

 Discharge dates are established during weekly team meetings with our physiatrists (specialized rehabilitation physicians) and vary for each patient.
 A rehabilitation social worker will communicate with our patients and their caregivers on an estimated discharge date.
 The social worker will also assist with making arrangements for a safe discharge.

 - Home Therapy

-Your therapist will visit your home prior to discharge to evaluate the need for modifications or specialized equipment and ensure successful discharge.
+Your therapist will visit your home prior to discharge to evaluate the need for modifications or specialized equipment and to ensure successful discharge.

 - Community Re-Entry